 Salt marshes are coastal herbaceous communities that occur in intertidal zones influenced by tides and seawater.
 These marshes are protected from large waves by features like barrier islands or estuaries.
 The vegetation often forms distinct zones dominated by specific species of grasses or rushes.
 The soils in salt marshes vary from deep, clay-rich mucks to silts and sands.
-Salt marshes are vital habitats for a variety of rare species, including the American crocodile (Crocodylus acutus) and several bird species such as the federally listed reddish egret (Egretta rufescens) and roseate spoonbill (Platalea ajaja).
-Other birds like the white ibis and little blue heron also frequent these habitats, and mammals such as certain rare species of saltgrass-loving mammals are found in the upper marsh.
+Salt marshes are vital habitats for a variety of rare species, including the American crocodile (Crocodylus acutus), the diamondback terrapin (Malaclemys terrapin) and several bird species such as the federally listed reddish egret (Egretta)